Low-Income Recruiting: A Call to Action

 States like Minnesota and Indiana have begun experimenting with mentoring programs, while New York and Oregon have instituted free college and university programs.
 Then there are platforms like Questbridge and Posse that work from the other end, specifically with students.

 Narrowing the Scope

-While there will—and should—be a carefully plotted out agenda for every trip colleges make to high schools, the focus on high-income, predominantly white high schools is one that needs to be openly spoken about.
+While there will and should be a carefully plotted out agenda for every trip colleges and universities make to high schools, the focus on high-income, predominantly white high schools is one that needs to be openly spoken about.